oleystack/state/README.md

 > **Values** in objects and arrays created on the fly are shallow compared.

 ## State props
+The state hook allows you to pass any arguments into the context.
+It can be some initial state or you can even return it and pass it through to the components.
+Any state props change will update the context and trigger rerender components **when necessary**.

 ```tsx
 type HookProps = { alice: string, bob: string }